LaunchCodeEducation/java-web-development/docs/_sources/chapters/setup-intro-data-types/some-java-practice.rst.txt

 shielding your code from outside influences.
 It's an essential component of good object oriented programming, and package declaration in Java is just one application of this principle.
 Without declaring a package, a Java class exists within the default package.
-In larger application, leaving all classes in the default package risks naming conflicts and bugs.
+In larger applications, leaving all classes in the default package risks naming conflicts and bugs.

 .. _import-statement: